W-David-Porter/acim/src/text/5-healing-and-wholeness/iv-teaching-and-healing/index.md

 ¹⁰I place the peace of God in your heart and in your hands, to hold and share.
 ¹¹The heart is pure to hold it [the peace of God], and the hands are strong to give it [the peace of God].
 ¹²We cannot lose.
-¹³My judgement is as strong as the wisdom of God, in Whose [God’s] Heart and Hands we have our being.
+¹³My judgment is as strong as the wisdom of God, in Whose [God’s] Heart and Hands we have our being.
 ¹⁴His [God’s] quiet children are His [God’s] blessed Sons.
 ¹⁵The Thoughts of God are with you.
 :::